mbedward/zoabeta/README.md

 <!-- badges: end -->

-The zoabeta package is a very simple implementation of the zero-one-augmented beta distribution that supports values on the unit interval (e.g. proportions or probabilities) that might include zero or one values, in contrast to the standard beta distribution which does not support zero or one values.
+The zoabeta package is a simple implementation of the zero-one-augmented beta distribution that supports values on the unit interval (e.g. proportions or probabilities) that might include zero or one values, in contrast to the standard beta distribution which does not support zero or one values.
 The package provides density, probability, quantile and random variate functions analogous to the standard beta distribution functions in the R `stats` package.